Chuan Leekpai: First premiership (1992–1995)

 The first Chuan administration fell when members of the cabinet were implicated in profiting from Sor Phor Kor 4-01 land project documents distributed in Phuket Province.
 Fierce public and press criticism and dissolution of parliament were the reasons for his administration's downfall.

-Second term (1997–2001)
+Second premiership (1997–2001)

 Chuan became prime minister for the second time on 9 November 1997, replacing Chavalit Yongchaiyudh, with a shaky line-up of a six party coalition and 12 independent defectors from a seventh party, Prachakorn Thai.
 The ruling coalition increased its 20-seat majority in October 1998, by including the Chart Pattana Party.